 Wall sconces should be placed no lower than 5 feet from the floor, 4 to 6 feet apart, unless they are being used to highlight a specific area, such as furniture or a fireplace.

 In the dining room, the table being lit helps determine the size of the fixture.
 Select one that will hang 28 to 36 inches above the table and will be 6 inches from every edge.
 If the table is rectangular or oval, a linear design works best, to evenly light the full surface.
 If the table is square or round, a chandelier or pendant works well.

 With all the work that happens in the kitchen, good lighting is essential.
 Pendants should be hung over islands or countertops so they are 28 to 34 inches from the working surface.
 Lights should be placed so they aren’t in the way of the person standing at the counter.
 If you have a tall family, hang the lights higher!

 Two or three pendants over a counter are best, to avoid visual clutter.
+You may also consider using gu24 for your lighting.
 To determine placement over a workspace that doesn’t have a sink or stovetop, measure the length of the counter.
 If hanging two pendants, divide that length by 3, then hang each pendant that distance from the opposite edges.
 If hanging three pendants, center the first pendant at the midpoint, then hang each other equidistant from the center light to the edge.
 Again, make sure there’s at least 6 inches between the light and the edge of the counter.